Main Battle Tank - Russia

 - T-90MS: New modernised (M) version of the export tank T-90S, with a 1130HP engine, a PNM Sosna-U gunner view, a 7.62 mm turret UDP T05BV-1 RWS, GLONASS, inertial navigation systems and new explosive reactive armour (ERA).
 A new removable turret bustle is included, which provides storage for eight additional rounds.
 T-90MS is ready for serial production.

 The main armament of the T-90 is composed of a 125 mm two-axis stabilized smoothbore gun 2A46M.
-In addition, the T-90 is armed with an 7.62 mm PKT machine gun mounted coaxially with the main gun, and one NSVT 12.7 mm anti-aircraft machine gun is mounted on the commander's cupola.
+In addition, the T-90 is armed with a 7.62 mm PKT machine gun mounted coaxially with the main gun, and one NSVT 12.7 mm anti-aircraft machine gun is mounted on the commander's cupola.
 She is designed for use against air and ground targets.
-Mounted either side of the turret is a bank of six electrically operated 81 mm smoke grenade launchers.
+Mounted on either side of the turret is a bank of six electrically operated 81 mm smoke grenade launchers.
 A thermal shield jacket protects the tube of the main gun.
 The design of the gun tube and the breech ring allow the tube to be removed from the turret and replaced without dismantling the whole gun.
 Ammunitions carried by the T-90 include armour-piercing, shaped-charge and fragmentation projectiles.
 Moreover, the T-90 can fire airburst scattering projectiles.
-The T-90's guided weapons system, dubbed Reflex, uses the 9M119 (NATO designation AT-11 Sniper) guided rocket fitted with a shaped-charge warhead. the system considerably enhances the effectiveness of attack against hard targets and low-flying helicopters.
+The T-90's guided weapons system, dubbed Reflex, uses the 9M119 (NATO designation AT-11 Sniper) guided rocket fitted with a shaped-charge warhead. the system considerably enhances the effectiveness of attacks against hard targets and low-flying helicopters.
 The 9M119 guided rocket is loaded into the main gun by the automatic loader and is launched through.
 The rocket is guided by a laser beam.
-Guidance range is about 5 km.
+The guidance range is about 5 km.

 |Close view of the T-90 MBT turret with the optoelectronic countermeasures system Shtora-1 mounted on each side at the front.|